ERF Funded SNMMI Grants, Awards And Scholarship Program

 - NET organ of Interest – If applicable, select from the following: Gastrointestinal NET, Pancreas NET, Lung NET, Pheochromocytoma/Paraganglioma, other (please specify).

 – Lay abstract: Please provide an abstract for a general audience.
 Be sure to describe the key question or therapeutic roadblock being addressed by your proposal and why it is important to our understanding of NETs and/or its treatment.
-Also describe the potential outcomes and how it may impact NET research and treatment.
+Also, describe the potential outcomes and how they may impact NET research and treatment.
 Write in a style that the average non-scientist adult would understand without scientific terminology.
 (300-word maximum)

 - Letter of Institutional Support (1 page)

 - Proposed Budget: The funds can be used to support the salary of the applicant, research costs and/or travel.

 - Please note: No grantee may receive more than one research grant from ERF in any one year.
 Likewise, no other grant request will be considered until a satisfactory summary of an earlier grant is received.